City Cast DC logo

 People assembled around the Lincoln Memorial in the 1968 Solidarity Day Rally.
 (Bettmann/Getty Images)

-At the time of his assassination in 1968, Dr. Martin Luther King Jr. was in the middle of planning a campaign about combatting income inequality in the U.S. Despite his death, King’s supporters decided to go ahead with his vision and bring the realities of poverty to Congress’s doorstep.
+56 years ago, right before his assassination, Dr. Martin Luther King Jr. planned a campaign to combat income inequality in the U.S. Despite his death, King’s supporters went ahead with his vision to bring the realities of poverty to Congress’s doorstep.
+Thus, Resurrection City was born.

 The wood-built temporary shelters at Resurrection City, at the close of the Poor People's March on the National Mall, May 1968.
 (Michael Ochs Archives/Getty Images)